 Ministry of Finance (MoF) uses the eProcurement system which automates the whole purchase cycle until the completion of fees payment process.
 The system enables suppliers to participate online in tenders and auctions submitted by the UAE’s ministries and federal entities.
 It allows suppliers to follow up on purchase orders and submit digital invoices.

-In 2021, Dubai Smart government will go completely paper-free, eliminating more than 1 billion pieces of paper used for government transactions every year, saving time, resources and the environment.
+In 2021, Dubai Digital government will go completely paper-free, eliminating more than 1 billion pieces of paper used for government transactions every year, saving time, resources and the environment.
 As a fully paperless government, 100 per cent of internal and customer transactions will be digitised from 2021.
 That means the Government will no longer issue or ask for paper documents across all of its operations.
-Smart Dubai is focusing on implementing the necessary technology to enable paper-free transactions and a legal framework to address digital procedures.
+Digital Dubai is focusing on implementing the necessary technology to enable paper-free transactions and a legal framework to address digital procedures.